byronscodes/byronscodes/README.md

 # Welcome to my GitHub Profile!

-- My name is Byron Streit and I am a junior in Mechanical Engineering, but I am switching into Computer Science
+- My name is Byron Streit and I am a junior in Computer Science
 - I attend Virginia Tech and will graduate with a Bachelor of Science in Computer Science in May 2026

 ## Skills